 Return to Oz

 In the decades after it closed, Land of Oz became something of a myth and a mystery.
 But its story wasn’t over.
 A reunion of the original cast members in the mid-’90s evolved into a public event called Autumn at Oz, which sells out quickly every September and continues to grow.
-The cast alone comprises 68 people — including six Dorothys a day (like Morgan White, opposite), ensuring that everyone has a chance to see her skip down the Yellow Brick Road.
+The cast alone comprises 68 people — including six Dorothys a day, ensuring that everyone has a chance to see her skip down the Yellow Brick Road.
 Attendees are often overwhelmed with nostalgia, says Artistic Director Sean Barrett, who’s seen full-grown adults burst into tears.
 “It speaks volumes about the park,” he says, “but also about The Wizard of Oz.”

 Barrett and the rest of the staff work hard to get the details just right: Every year before the park opens for private tours beginning in June, they volunteer to touch up the paint on the 44,000-brick Yellow Brick Road.
-Before Autumn at Oz, they fill in the cornstalks around Dorothy’s house and place 4,000 poppies along the Yellow Brick Road leading up to the Emerald City gate (opposite).
+Before Autumn at Oz, they fill in the cornstalks around Dorothy’s house and place 4,000 poppies along the Yellow Brick Road leading up to the Emerald City gate (above).
 “Everyone takes the job seriously,” Barrett says.
 “We feel a responsibility to keep the park going.”
 Many original cast members from the 1970s — then called “Ozzies” — return to the park to help out year after year, bonded by their passion for Oz.

 For more information, visit landofoznc.com.